nuejs/www/blog/introducing-nue-css/index.md

   size: 720 × 556

-With Nue, your design is fully controlled by designers.
-There is no way an engineer or content person can break the design with ad-hoc ideas and inline styles.
+Nue automatically binds the correct CSS files to your pages depending on where the page resides.
+There is no need to tinker with path names with JS/CSS import statements.

+The design system is controlled by designers and UX developers, and the design is fully separated from the content.

-The content of your pages is isolated from styling and logic.
-This way, non-technical people can create content without breaking things up.
-And because of the isolated styling: the generated content automatically adapts to your design system.
-That is: all your current and future pages will automatically inherit the correct design without extra effort.
+This way, non-technical people can create content so that the pages automatically inherit the correct design.
+And there is no way they can break the design system with local or inline styling.

 ## Do more with less
 The simpler you design the system, the better.
 The fewer colors, font weights, elements, components, and variants you have, the better.
-Because simple systems are easier to maintain and scale.

-[.hero-quote]
-  > “Less, but better”

-  — **Dieter Rams** • The grandfather to Apple's design

-Simple means lean and well-organized CSS.
-No global namespace issues, no local breaking points, and no consistency issues.
-There's less room for errors.
+Simple means lean and well-organized CSS that is easy to maintain and scale.
+There's less room for errors: no global namespace issues, no local breaking points, and no consistency issues.

+Naming things and minimalism go hand-in-hand.
+The more names you have, the more complex your design system API.
+In most cases, the component name is all the naming you need:

 ```
 <!-- component name is all naming you need -->